blucognition/xtract_anomaly_detection/README.md

-# xtract_fl: PDF Text Comparison
+# Anomaly Detection: PDF Text Comparison
 This repository contains code that extracts text from two PDF documents, compares them, and highlights the differences between the texts.

 ## Overview

-The purpose of this project is to provide a tool that can analyze textual differences between two PDF files.
+The purpose of this project is to provide a tool that can analyze textual differences between two PDF files and highlight the anomaly regions.
 The code extracts the text content from the provided PDFs and performs a comparison to identify variations or discrepancies between them.
 The differences are then highlighted for easy identification and analysis.

 ## Requirements